broskiilol/pwn.college_Rochelle/Chaining_commands.md

 ```

 ### What I learned
-- We can use arguments in shell variables
+- We can use arguments in shell variables which are accessible via special variables.
 - $1 is for first argument, $2 for second argument, etc.